teancom/codex/aws.md

 * Site
 * Environment

-When it comes to Genesis, we're doing to deploy to the `infra` site in the `proto` environment.
+When it comes to Genesis, we're doing to deploy to the `infra-aws` site in the `proto` environment.

+Your client may have more than one infrastructure they will deploy to, name the site according to their needs.

-So far you've Setup Credentials, Used Terraform to construct the IaaS Components and Configured a Bastion Host.
+By this point, you've Setup Credentials, Used Terraform to construct the IaaS components and Configured a Bastion Host.
 We're ready now to setup a BOSH Director on the bastion.

 We are going to deploy it with `bosh-init`.
 Once this BOSH Director is installed, it will enable us to deploy however many environment-specific BOSH directors